[ Skip to main content ]

 Mrs D: How long did it take for things to start to calm down for you emotionally & physically?

-Annie: I can’t say that things have calmed down completely emotionally and physically.
-I know physically I am a lot better off having stopped shaking and having headaches.
+Annie: Physically I am a lot better off having stopped shaking and having headaches.
 It took me a few months for that to happened.
-Emotionally it is going to be on going probably for the rest of my life.
-I still to this day beat myself up about not being able to control my drinking.
+Emotionally I am a lot more stable but this is going to be on going probably for the rest of my life.

-Mrs D: Don’t beat yourself up.
-There are many of us in the same boat.
-What about going out and socialising.. how do you find doing that without drinking?
+Mrs D: What about going out and socialising.. how do you find doing that without drinking?

-Annie: For me it is still a work in progress socialising sober as I still feel people look at me and are judging me.
-I feel better if I have water or whatever else I drink out of a wine glass.
+Annie: I feel better if I have water or whatever else I drink out of a wine glass.
 That way I don’t feel so different.

 Mrs D: Was there anything surprising that you learned about yourself when you stopped drinking?